-It’s almost Halloween, and the buzz is all about candy.
+It’s Halloween, and the buzz is all about candy.
 How much, what types, and how to manage the whole evening are just some of the questions on many parents’ minds.

 Candy is the cornerstone of trick-or-treating.
 Although you may feel the urge to control or restrict candy, it will be hard, especially if you have an older toddler or preschooler who is more aware of the holiday.

 Here are some tips and thoughts for all parents of toddlers to consider on Halloween.

 Is it okay for my toddler to eat candy on Halloween?

 The answer to this question really depends on your child’s age.
 If your child is under age 2, keep the trick-or-treating experience geared toward dressing up, knocking on the door, and saying, “trick-or-treat!”
 Most babies and young toddlers are clueless about candy, so try to keep it that way.
 There will be plenty of years when your child can eat Halloween candy.
 The first two years of life are too important for eating nutritious food, plenty of key nutrients, and a variety of healthy flavors.
 Sweets can disrupt this process.